 Let’s go back to the year 1914.
 A small group of women gathered around the big dining room table at the home of Mrs. Frank Parker to discuss the possibility of starting a drama group.
 They became a chapter of the National Drama League but called their organization “The Little Theater.”
 Meeting at first in homes, they later acquired the former Christian Science church building at Ninth Avenue East and First Street.
 Dressing rooms were in the basement on a cold, damp earth floor; the auditorium was heated by a wood and coal stove that had to be well stoked before performances.
-The Little theatre of Duluth then began it’s career with the American première of Bernard Shaw’s Dark Lady of the Sonnets.
+The Little Theatre of Duluth then began its career with the American première of Bernard Shaw’s Dark Lady of the Sonnets.

-The Little Theater announced a play-writing contest in 1916.
+The Little Theater announced a playwriting contest in 1916.
 The young winner was Margaret Culkin Banning with a one-act play,Her Sacred Duty.
 The group members paid fees for guest lectures, road companies, and visiting professionals, and they sent delegates to drama festivals all over the country.
 The entrance of the U.S. into World War I meant that theater, except for benefit shows, came to a near halt.

 In 1926 The Little Theater was reorganized, added men to its roster, took on a new enthusiasm, and brought in its first full-time director.
 Maurice Gnesin, a professional theater man, ran workshops and gave acting lessons and instruction in stagecraft.